Skip to content

 CONNECT_OVERRIDE_HOSTNAME=endpoint-name

-The access token provided by your system administrator should be placed as the value of the CONNECT_AUTH_TOKEN field.
+The access token provided by your system administrator should be the value of the CONNECT_AUTH_TOKEN field.

 Hostnames